 This Gluten-Free Veggie Roast by Anja Cass is perfect for anyone who needs a gluten-free meal and can’t eat the store-bought vegan turkey.
-It’s made with beans, rice, and has tons of flavor.
+It’s made with beans, and rice, and has tons of flavor.
 Now no one will feel left out of the holiday meal.

 21. Pan-Fried Tofu Steaks With Coriander Cream and Asparagus Spears

 Impress your guests with these beautifully composed dishes of Pan-Fried Tofu Steaks with Coriander Cream and Asparagus Spears by Rebecca Weller.
-These spicy tofu steaks, tangy herb dressing, and fresh, crunchy greens combine to create a delicious meal in less than a half an hour, so you have plenty of time to work on dessert.
+These spicy tofu steaks, tangy herb dressing, and fresh, crunchy greens combine to create a delicious meal in less than half an hour, so you have plenty of time to work on dessert.

 22. Portobello Mushroom Steaks